bpmb82/docker-collection/README.md

 ### OS

 I have and will only test this on Linux, it might work on WSL as well but this has not been tested.
+This playbook will also install Docker but only if the detected OS is debian or redhat based.

 ### DNS